106 Circuit Street, Hanover, MA, USA

 A coldwater brook winds through the property, with a boardwalk crossing over it.
 The property also contains a vernal pool.
 Vernal pools serve as an important breeding ground and are home to a number of amphibians and invertebrate animals.
 Also known as ephemeral pools, autumnal pools, and temporary woodland ponds, these natural sites fill with water in the fall or winter due to rain and rising groundwater.
 They stay ponded through the spring and into summer, but tend to dry completely by the middle or end of the summer.
 This occasional drying prevents fish from permanently populating the pools, allowing amphibians and invertebrate species to reproduce without being targeted by fish predators.

-Fauna to be seen at Denham Pond include spotted and red-backed salamanders, wood frogs, white tailed deer, wild turkey, and red squirrel.
+Wildlife to be observed at Denham Pond include spotted and red-backed salamanders, wood frogs, white tailed deer, wild turkey, and red squirrel.
 Notable flora include stands of mature white pine and eastern hemlock, as well as red cedar, red oak, beech, holly, and the occasional yellow birch.

 This property is within the watershed of Torrey Brook, a tributary to the Drinkwater River.
 According to Martha Campbell’s Remembering Old Abington, the name “Drinkwater River” is said to be an Anglicized version of the original Native American name for the stream, Nannumackeuitt, “which meant that a hollow stem had to be used as a straw when sucking up water from this shallow, sluggish stream.”